HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 In the case of fonts, self-hosting and subsetting are two techniques that, when combined, can help reduce this waste.
 However, most third-parties come in the form of scripts.
 These incur a cost when transferring data over the network, but also utilize processing power on the end-user's device.
 For these, we can reduce their impact by loading them "just in time".

-This pattern is known as <a hreflang="en" href="https://www.patterns.dev/posts/import-on-interaction/">Import on Interaction</a>, which sees static facades used in place of interactive content when the page first loads.
+This pattern is known as <a hreflang="en" href="https://www.patterns.dev/posts/import-on-interaction/">_Import on Interaction_</a>, which sees static facades used in place of interactive content when the page first loads.
 The content then gets requested and loaded just before the user interacts with an element.
 This can result in less data being transferred initially, and also reduces the processing required when viewing the page—especially if the script is never requested.

 ### Implementing technical optimizations

-We have just seen a lot about the sustainability of the content of websites (even external content).
+We have just seen a lot about the sustainability of the content of websites—even external content.
 This leaves us with all the other technical optimizations.
 There is a lot to be done here too and most of this could and should be automated.
-Once again, this might intersect with some other chapters from this Almanac but the idea is to offer you a whole chapter about sustainability and how to make websites more sustainable.
+Once again, this might intersect with some other chapters from the Web Almanac but the idea is to offer you a whole chapter about sustainability and how to make websites more sustainable.

-By the way, the web performance experts have done a lot in the field of technical optimizations so there is a lot to learn from them.
+The web performance experts have done a lot in the field of technical optimizations so there is a lot to learn from them.
 Just keep in mind that some of their best practices don't necessarily make your websites more sustainable.
-However, making things lighter and simpler is great for sustainability AND performance (and accessibility).
+However, making things lighter and simpler is great for sustainability AND performance—not to mention accessibility.

 #### JavaScript

 There is a lot to be said about JavaScript and how it helped the web grow (and how it sometimes slows it down).
 Let's stick to some quick wins: easy to implement and great for sustainability.
 If you want to learn more about all this, you should check the [JavaScript](./javascript) chapter.

 ##### Minification